Optics beyond Lenses with Monocle

 Let’s say that having

-Person instance you want to turn its street’s name to upper case.
+Person the instance you want to turn its street’s name to upper case.
 The most straightforward approach is very lengthy:

 With Lenses same code may look like this:

 As you can see the code is shorter and more readable.
-As Ilan noticed code size grows quadratically with straightforward approach and linearly with Lenses.
+As Ilan noticed code size grows quadratically with a straightforward approach and linearly with Lenses.

 Another interesting way of thinking about Lenses is that they help you to lift functions